moskytw/zipcodetw/README.rst

 The ZIP Code Finder for Taiwan
 ==============================

-It converts address to ZIP code quickly.
+This package lets you find the ZIP code quickly by an address.

 The main features: